 Single women and same-sex couples who wish to fall pregnant may choose to utilise artificial insemination or IUI using donor sperm.

-Fertility North specialise in artificial insemination with our expert team carrying out hundreds of treatments each year.
 The IUI process can be easily described in three straightforward steps:

 The female partner undergoing insemination will generally undertake an ovulation induction cycle, which involves the administration of hormonal medication to upregulate their cycle, with regular blood tests and ultrasound monitoring to ensure an adequate response to stimulation and to identify the optimum timing for treatment in relation to ovulation.